RashikShahjahan/portfolio/portfolio/content/en/home/about.md

 ---
-title: "Little more about me"
+title: "About"
 image: "profile.jpg"
 weight: 8
 ---

-I'm **Parag Raut** & I'm a .Net Developer @ [T-Mobile NL BV](https://www.t-mobile.nl/).
+I'm **Parag Raut** .Net Developer @ [T-Mobile NL B.V.](https://www.t-mobile.nl/)

-### Features
+### Little more about me

-* Responsive display on any size screen
+* I'm an Electronics & Telecommunication Engineer originally from India
-* Light and Dark themes right out of the box
+* Currenly in The Netherlands and working for one of the biggest Telecom provider T-Mobile NL B.V.
-* Multilingual - supports side-by-side content in multiple languages
+* Full stack .Net developer
-* Any number of custom index page sections from Markdown files
+* Seasoned test automation engineer
-* _Projects_ section with any number of projects: highly configurable as a photo gallery, modals, or external links
+* Experienced DevOps engineer
-* _Blog_ section with optional _Latest Post_, on the main page or as a separate section
+* Creating custom applications to minimize human effort is my expertise
-* Styled Markdown throughout with support for Hugo's syntax highlighting
+* Experienced in many different areas, technologies & tools focusing the telecom domain